 “Next, become aware of the beating of your heart.
 You may be able to feel your blood pulsing in parts of your body.
 Feel that and again realize that you do not need to make any effort for your blood to circulate.

 “Think about your blood.
-It is filled with red and white blood cells, antibodies, proteins, clotting factors, hormones, minerals, nutrients and healing factors beyond imagination.
-It is a living miracle within you, able to magically transform itself into any tissue.
+It is filled with antibodies, proteins, clotting factors, hormones, minerals, nutrients and healing factors beyond imagination—a living miracle within you, able to magically transform itself into any tissue.
 It can heal anything.
 See if you can actually feel the rich, healing qualities of your own blood.